 A total of 224 species could potentially occur within the Broader Area where the Project Site is located (see Appendix E).
 Of these, 40 are classified as priority species for wind energy developments.
-Of these 40 priority species, 36 have a medium to high likelihood of occurring regularly in the Project Area of Influence (Project Site).
-Of the 40 priority species, 34 (85%) have been recorded during the on-site field surveys thus far (three of four surveys completed).
+Of these 40 priority species, 37 have a medium to high likelihood of occurring regularly in the Project Area of Influence (Project Site).
+Of the 40 priority species, 37 have been recorded during the on-site field surveys (four sets of surveys completed).
 Eighteen (18) priority species recorded in the Broader Area are also Species of Conservation Concern (SCC).
-Twelve (12) SCC have been recorded during the on-site field surveys thus far namely, African Marsh Harrier (Regionally Endangered), Black Harrier (Globally and Regionally Endangered), Black Stork (Regionally Vulnerable), Black-winged Pratincole (Globally and Regionally Near-Threatened), Blue Crane (Globally Vulnerable and Regionally Near-Threatened), Cape Vulture (Globally Vulnerable and Regionally Endangered), Denham's Bustard (Globally Near-Threatened and Regionally Vulnerable), Lanner Falcon (Regionally Vulnerable), Martial Eagle (Globally and Regionally Endangered), Pallid Harrier (Globally and Regionally Near-Threatened), Secretarybird (Globally Endangered and Regionally Vulnerable) and Southern Bald Ibis (Globally and Regionally Vulnerable).
+Twelve (12) SCC have been recorded during the on-site field surveys namely, African Marsh Harrier (Regionally Endangered), Black Harrier (Globally and Regionally Endangered), Black Stork (Regionally Vulnerable), Black-winged Pratincole (Globally and Regionally Near-Threatened), Blue Crane (Globally Vulnerable and Regionally Near-Threatened), Cape Vulture (Globally Vulnerable and Regionally Endangered), Denham's Bustard (Globally Near-Threatened), Pallid Harrier (Globally and Regionally Near-Threatened), Pallid Harrier (Globally and Regionally Near-Threatened), Pallid Harrier (Globally and Regionally Near-Threatened), Vulnerable) and Regionally Endangered and Regionally Vulnerable) and Regionally Near-Threatened), Secretarybird (Globally Endangered), Pallid Harrier (Globally and Regionally Near-Threatened), Vulnerable) and Regionally Endangered and Regionally Vulnerable).